2000 Democratic National Convention

 The 2000 Democratic National Convention was a quadrennial presidential nominating convention for the Democratic Party.
 The convention nominated Vice President Al Gore for president and Senator Joe Lieberman from Connecticut for vice president.
-The convention was held at the Staples Center (now the Crypto.com Arena) in Los Angeles, California from August 14 to August 17, 2000.
+The convention was held at the Staples Center in Los Angeles, California from August 14 to August 17, 2000.
 Gore accepted the presidential nomination on August 17, the final night of the convention.

 Logistics

 Site selection

 The Democratic National Committee (DNC) initially invited 28 cities to bid for the convention.
-Nine cities submitted proposals, seven of which (Boston, Denver, Los Angeles, Miami, Minneapolis, New Orleans and Philadelphia) were visited by the DNC.
+The "preliminary general requirements" that the Democratic Party asked of bidding cities was to be able to provide 20,000 high-quality hotel rooms within 30 minutes of the venue, and for the venue to capable of holding 25,000 counting both fixed seating and floor seating.
+Nine cities submitted proposals.
+Of these, seven cities (Boston, Denver, Los Angeles, Miami, Minneapolis, New Orleans, and Philadelphia) received visits from DNC representatives.
+All except New Orleans were offering new venues that had been constructed in the 1990s.
 Philadelphia withdrew its bid after being selected as the host of the 2000 Republican National Convention.
-Boston, Denver and Los Angeles were named as finalists.
+Boston, Denver, and Los Angeles were named as finalists.

 On March 15, 1999, the DNC announced Los Angeles as the site of the convention.
 This was the second Democratic National Convention to be held in Los Angeles, with the first having been the 1960 convention.
+The other finalist cities would host the two following Democratic National Conventions; Boston hosted the 2004 convention while Denver hosted the 2008 convention.

+Co-chairman of the committee leading Los Angeles' bid for the convention included Eli Broad and David Geffen, among others.
+The effort for Los Angeles to host was modeled after the private/public venture used to stage the 1984 Summer Olympics in Los Angeles.
+The city decided to bid only for the Democratic convention, and not seek the Republican convention because they felt that the odds of Republicans holding a convention in California was unlikely since the 1996 Republican National Convention was in San Diego, California.